 Staging for Hodgkin disease

 Once Hodgkin disease is diagnosed, tests will be done to figure out the stage (extent) of the disease.
-The treatment and prognosis (outlook) for a person with Hodgkin disease depend to some extent on both the type and the stage of the disease.
+The treatment and prognosis (outlook) for a person with Hodgkin disease depend somewhat on both the type and the stage of the disease.
+If you have any questions about the stage of your lymphoma or how it affects your treatment, be sure to ask your doctor.

 Hodgkin disease most often starts in one set of lymph nodes.
-If it spreads, it is usually to a nearby set without skipping areas, at least until late in the disease.
-Growth into nearby organs can sometimes happen, too.
+If it spreads, it is usually to a nearby set of lymph nodes.
+It can sometimes grow into nearby organs, too.

 Staging is based on the results from: